LWAYVE/android-sdk/README.md

 The next step is to initialize both the LWAYVE SDK and the ProxSee SDK.

 #### Initialize the LWAYVE SDK
-Add the following code to your Application class' initialization process (e.g., Application.onCreate()).
+Add the following code to your Application class' initialization process (e.g., Application.onCreate()):

 **Parameters**